Automation Opportunities Across the Insurance Value Chain

 To successfully compete in the new landscape, insurance companies need to revitalize the value chain through automation.

 McKinsey estimates that 30 or fewer manual processes account for 40% of an insurer's cost of doing business and 80% of customer activity.
 In digitizing or automating these processes, firms can eliminate up to 25% of manual labor costs.
-Automation is now essential across all functions of the value chain.
+Insurance Process Automation is now essential across all functions of the value chain.

 One of the most significant pain points in insurance from the customer perspective is claims processing.
 Similarly, it involves various manual processes for human stakeholders, incurring cost and time.
 For example, imagine if somebody steals your belongings during a night out.
 Typically, you need to find your insurance documents, call the claims line, fill in some forms, validate the items you own, file a police report, make a few more calls, and you may receive a payout.